Building A Story Brand You Can Be Proud Of (Top Tips)

 Use a tone that is consistent with your brand’s voice.

 Since people have been exposed to so many different types of messages from brands over time, they’ve learned what works best for each one based on everything from their advertisements to their social media posts (or lack thereof).
-As such, when you change how you communicate with customers after years of using similar language and images across multiple mediums… well… let’s say there will probably be some backlash from consumers who think, “This is not how I expect my favorite company speaks!”
+When you change how you communicate with customers after years of using similar language and images across multiple mediums… well… let’s say there will probably be some backlash from consumers who think, “This is not how I expect my favorite company to speak!”

 Brand story tips – Define your audience